 Tavistock 4.
-In the last two years, how many households from elsewhere in Jan Smallacombe TC the district on the housing list have been able to secure social Janet.smallacombe@tavistock.gov.uk housing in Tavistock?
-Answer: 64 - Please note this will not include people that have connections to Tavistock through employment, work or fam as per our local allocations policy.
-There may also have been families included in this figure that have been placed in temporary accommodation elsewhere in the Borough.
-There is also primary legislation that needs to be considered in the form of homelessness legislation and the reasonable preference categories that he considered.
+In the last two years, how many households from elsewhere in Jan Smallacombe TC the district on the housing list have been able to secure social Janet.smallacombe@tavistock.gov.uk IC I housing in Tavistock?
+Surecisitude Competer Cavistock.gov.uk Answer: 64 - Please note this will not include people that have connections to Tavistock through employment, work or fam as per our local allocations policy.
+There may also have been families included in this figure that have been p in temporary accommodation elsewhere in the Borough.
+There is also primary legislation that needs be considered in the form of homelessness legislation and the reasonable preference categories that be considered.
 Failure to consider this very important information will result in legal challenge.
-SUPPLEMENTARY RESPONSE It is difficult to interrogate our systems to get an accurate figure on how many people have an immediate link the town of Tavistock.
+SUPPLEMENTARY RESPONSE It is difficult to interrogate our systems to get an accurate figure on the town of Tavistock.
 Given that it is one of the two towns in the Borough, there will be many people that have a local connection through the family, employment and former residence connection, please refer to the Local Allocations Policy document.
-In Tavistock, any new developments should be allocated 50% to people will local connection to the town and 50% that have a Borough wide connection.
+In Tavistock, any new developments should be allocated 50% to people we local connection to the town and 50% that have a Borough wide connection.
 Tavistock 5.
 How many homeless applications has WDBC received from Jan Smallacombe TC households in Tavistock in the last two years?
 Janet.smallacombe@tavistock.gov.uk Answer: 165 from April 2020 to present.
-Janet.smanacombe@tavistock.gov.uk Tavistock 6.
-How many households from Tavistock has WDBC placed into Jan Smallacombe TC temporary accommodation in the last two years?
-Janet.smallacombe@tavistock.gov.uk Answer: We are only able to give the data on people whose last address wa 71115111611 Tavistock" is likely to be significantly higher.
+Tavistock 6.
+How many households from Tavistock has WDBC placed into Jan Smallacombe ТС temporary accommodation in the last two years?
+Janet.smallacombe@tavistock.gov.uk Answer: We are only able to give the data on people whose last address was Tavistock so the figure of people "from Tavistock" is likely to be significantly higher.
 8 households from April 2020 to present have required temporary accommodation.
 Please also note that due to Covid there was an eviction ban from 17 th November 2020 until 31 May 2021 which lessened the amount of people requiring temporary accommodation Tavistock 7.
-How many households from Tavistock has WDBC placed into Jan Smallacombe TC temporary accommodation elsewhere in the district in the last Janet.smallacombe@tavistock.gov.uk two years?
+How many households from Tavistock has WDBC placed into Jan Smallacombe ТС temporary accommodation elsewhere in the district in the last Janet.smallacombe@tavistock.gov.uk two years?
 Answer: As above we are only able to give data on people whose last address was Tavistock so the figure of people "from Tavistock" is likely to be higher.
-5 of the 8 households were placed elsewhere in the Boroug Tavistock 8.
-What is the average length of time that a household from Jan Smallacombe TC Tavistock remained in temporary accommodation in the last two Janet.smallacombe@tavistock.gov.uk years?
-Answer: Over the last 12 months the average length of time in temporary accommodation across West Devon was 65 days.
+5 of the 8 households were placed elsewhere in the Borough.
+Tavistock 8.
+What is the average length of time that a household from Jan Smallacombe тс Tavistock remained in temporary accommodation in the last two Janet.smallacombe@tavistock.gov.uk years?
+Answer: r: Over the last 12 months the average length of time in temporary accommodation across West Devon days.
 We do not record the data individually